TankHQ/tank/docs/01-introduction.md

 In plain terms, Tank is a thin, battle-ready layer over your database workflow, designed for the Rust operator who needs to deploy across multiple environments without changing the kit.

-It doesn't matter if you are digging into a local SQLite trench, coordinating a distributed ScyllaDB offensive, or managing a Postgres stronghold, Tank provides a unified interface.
+It doesn't matter if you are digging into a local SQLite trench, coordinating a distributed ScyllaDB cluster, or managing a Postgres stronghold, Tank provides a unified interface.
 You define your entities once.
-Tank handles the ballistics.
+Tank handles the logistics.

 ## Mission Objectives
 Tank exists to implement the best possible design for an ORM written in Rust.
 A clean-slate approach focused on ergonomics, flexibility and broad database support.